 - What a PPC audit is

-- Experts tips for conducting PPC audits
+- Experts tips for conducting paid search audits

 - How often you should audit your PPC program

 Sometimes, it can feel like balancing spinning plates while trying to ride a unicycle, Cirque du Soleil-style.
 Add that to all the other tasks on your to-do list, and the set-it-and-forget-it strategy starts to look appealing.

 What is a PPC audit?

 A PPC audit is a detailed look into your PPC account to assess performance, strengths, weaknesses, and what could be tweaked for better results.

 Why you should conduct a PPC audit

-While it may sound painstaking to analyze each element, it’s key to ensuring your PPC is as high-performing as possible and you’re not wasting spend.
-After all, what business wouldn’t want to cut spend while increasing revenue?
-Getting granular with settings is how you do it.
-Questioning your PPC ad settings can help you consider how you can better aim your ads to searchers when it matters most.
+While it may sound painstaking to analyze each element, it’s key to ensure your PPC is as high-performing as possible and you’re not wasting money.
+After all, what business wouldn’t want to cut ad spend, reach targeted audiences, and increase revenue?

 Pro tip: While quick wins will likely be found during these audits, the process as a whole is a long-term investment that should be honed and repeated for best results.